36 of The Best Things to Do in NYC

 See a Ballet or Concert at Lincoln Center

 Lincoln Center has housed many performances throughout the years.
 They perform all kinds of shows from opera to orchestra.
-Most notably, The New York City Ballet performs here year-round and during Christmas is one of the best times to visit for a performance.
+Most notably, The New York City Ballet performs here year-round and Christmas is one of the best times to visit for a performance.

 For tickets and showtimes check out this page.